Your network is your net-worth.

 6. BEING A GOOD LISTENER

 In following the mad pursuit to get assignments, you often go on talking about your own firm.
-This is considered a malpractice.
+This is considered malpractice.
 How you make others feel is more important.
 Instead of blabbering about yourself, take a time to appreciate their success story.

 Abstain from being carried away in marketing your product.
 Your genuine interest in knowing their side of the story by asking relevant questions is crucial at this instance.
 It is always better to occupy yourself with few people leading to a meaningful conversation.
 Always strive for quality, not quantity.